DexterTaha/WRO-FE-2024-Mindcraft-International/docs/README.md

 # Future Engineers Map Randomizer and Score Calculator:

-This project provides an interactive web-based tool for the WRO
+This project provides an interactive web-based tool for the WRO Future Engineers competition,